csc-training/summerschool/hpc-ai/docs/02-parallel-ai.md

 :::
 ::: {.column width="30%"}
 <small>
-- Idea: Split model layer-wise across GPUs.
+Idea: Split model layer-wise across GPUs.
-  - Each GPU processes part of the model sequentially.
+1.Each GPU processes part of the model sequentially.
-  - Underutilization is an issue.
+2.Underutilization is an issue.
-  - Maximizes compute by overlapping stages (with microbatching).
+3.Maximizes compute by overlapping stages (with microbatching).
 </small>
 :::
 ::: {.column width="40%"}